velagvk/ADMET_POC/saved_models/readme.md

 ## Running saved models

--The saved models (.pth) files are stored in the property/output/model/model.pth.
+- The saved models (.pth) files are stored in the property/output/model/model.pth.
 The 'run_saved_model.py' file runs saved models and save predictions

--Script for running the saved models
+- Script for running the saved models

 !python run_saved_model.py 'path_for_saved_models' 'path_for_csv_file' 'Property to predict'